Generator-Based Fuzzers with Type-Based Targeted Mutation: Technique

-In this step, we use information about influencing types collected from the static phase to make type-targeted mutations.
-Recall that there is no direct connection between the FCI and the program input.
-To enable type-directed mutation, one must first establish this connection between the bytes within the FCI and the types of objects they are used in generating.
-However, annotating the FCI with types is not enough to ensure that bytes after mutation will be used to generate the same object type.
-This is because mutations in the FCI are likely to lead to a different control flow within the generators.
-Thus if the FCI is consumed by the input generators only by the order the bytes they appear in, then there is no guarantee that the same byte within the mutated FCI will generate the same object type.
-One can only achieve that if we keep track of the dynamic locations where bytes within FCI are used.
+The dynamic phase uses influencing types from static analysis to guide mutations.
+This requires establishing a mapping between FCI values and the types they generate—a challenge because the FCI (a sequence of random choices) has no inherent connection to program inputs (structured objects).

+Annotating the FCI with types alone does not guarantee that mutated values will generate the same object type.
+This is because introduced mutations can alter control flow within generators, meaning that values may not be consumed in the same order, which might result in creating different objects than intended.
+To ensure consistency, we must associate with each data point in the FCI the dynamic location within the generators where it was used.
 We do this by using \emph{execution indexing}.
-Execution indexing (EI)~\cite{orginalEiPaper,distrubtedei} of a program provides an ordered, unique representation of the dynamic points within the execution (as with an execution trace).
+Execution indexing (EI)~\cite{orginalEiPaper,distrubtedei} of a program provides an ordered, unique representation of the dynamic trace points within the execution.
 Execution indexing technique has many applications such as program alignment~\cite{programalignment}, and detecting deadlocks and concurrency failures~\cite{eideadlocks,eiconcurrency}.
 The main idea of execution indexing is that every program point is associated with a vector of code points that identify the unique dynamic index of a particular execution point.
-We use EI to ensure that bytes can only be reused in the same dynamic locations.
-Next, we outline the process of annotating bytes within the FCI with types, creating their execution indices, and utilizing this information for type-targeted mutations.
+We use EI to ensure that values can only be reused in the same dynamic locations.
+Next, we outline the process of annotating values within the FCI with types, creating their execution indices, and utilizing this information for type-targeted mutations.